efdevcon/devcon-website/src/content/sections/en/community-and-ecosystem-hubs-at-devcon-bogota.md

   By enabling a handful of communities to create and display content of their choice we pave the way for a more decentralized Devcon.

-  Communities, initiatives, interest groups and collectives can apply via the DIP process for their chance to get one of the available hub areas.Once allocated a space, the selected organizing group will be solely responsible for the space and what happens in it throughout the course of the whole conference.
+  This year, we invited communities, initiatives, interest groups and collectives to apply for their chance to get one of the available hub areas.
+The selected organizing groups are solely responsible for the space and what happens in it throughout the course of the whole conference.
 right: >-
   ## Guidelines